 Following the same procedure as we did in the case of a pure private-sector economy but allowing now for worker saving and the additional sectors gives:

 P = CP + I + BD + NX – SW

-where BD = budget deficit = G – T and SW is worker saving.
+where BD = fiscal deficit = G – T and SW is worker saving.

 Finally, the average rate of profit becomes:

 r = (CP + I + BD + NX – SW) / K

-With the extra sectors included, there are now other possible “outs” to avoid a falling rate of profit up to the point of full capacity utilization.
-The most significant “out” is the government’s capacity to run budget deficits.
-In fact, for the world economy as a whole, NX = 0, and the only “out” at the global level would appear, from a Marxist perspective, to be the government’s capacity to run budget deficits.
+With the extra sectors included, there are now other possible “outs” that give support to the rate of profit up to the point of full capacity utilization.
+The most significant “out” is the government’s capacity to run deficits.
+In fact, for the world economy as a whole, NX = 0, and the most reliable “out” at the global level would appear to be the government’s capacity to net spend.